 The aim is simply to remove any contaminated layers and clean the surface underneath quickly and with minimal heat output.
 This is done using laser irradiation, and so makes it a similar process to laser ablation.
-There are different ways of laser cleaning a surface, and we explore this further below, as well as the various applications for fiber laser cleaning.
+There are various methods cleaning a surface with a laser, and we explore this further below, as well as the various cleaning applications.

-There are two very different ways of conducting fiber laser cleaning, and the process that you choose will depend on the results that you wish to achieve.
+There are two very different ways of delivering the cleaning, the process that you choose will depend on the results that you wish to achieve.

-The first process involves coating removal and is simply the removal of a layer on the surface of the object you are working with.
-The layer that you are removing will be different to that of the object underneath, both physically and chemically, meaning that the fiber laser will have no thermal, chemical or mechanical effect on the substrate itself.
+The first process involves coating removal and is simply the removal of a layer on the surface of the object you are working with (e.g. rust).
+The layer that you are removing will be different to that of the object underneath, both physically and chemically, meaning that the laser will have no thermal, chemical or mechanical effect on the substrate itself.
 Examples include paint or rubbing coatings.

 The second process is laser surface decontamination, which involves the removal of layers that are much more deeply embedded within the object that you are working with.
 Therefore, you will need to remove layers of the substrate itself.
 An example would be removing radioactive concrete layers.

-Fiber laser cleaning involves a non-contact and non-abrasive approach with no chemicals or solvents being used.
+This cleaning method involves a non-contact and non-abrasive approach with no chemicals or solvents being used.
 It can also be automated using robots and conducted on a large or small scale.
-These cost-effective and environmentally-friendly benefits make fiber laser cleaning extremely useful as it maximises efficiency and safety while reducing waste.
+These cost-effective and environmentally-friendly benefits make laser-based cleaning extremely useful as it maximises efficiency and safety while reducing waste.

-Due to the wide number of benefits listed above that fiber laser cleaning has, it can be used and applied to many different industries for use with materials such as metal, ceramics, plastics, concrete, glass and more.
-We explore some of the application areas for fiber laser cleaning next:
+Due to the wide number of benefits listed above this cleaning method can be used and applied to many different industries for use with materials such as metal, ceramics, plastics, concrete, glass and more.
+We explore some of the application areas for laser-based cleaning next:

-Fiber laser cleaning can be used to prepare surfaces for adhesive bonding or coating, such as for welding or brazing.
-This application will clean the surface of any lubricants, contaminants, grease, oils, or some other substance, meaning the objects are ready to be worked with.
+Fiber lasers can also be used to prepare surfaces for adhesive bonding or coating, such as for welding or brazing.
+This application will clean the surface of any lubricants, contaminants, grease, traffic film, oils, or some other substance, meaning the objects are ready to be worked with.
 This is useful for industries such as automotive, ship-building or the manufacturing of precision tools.

-This is just some of the many uses for fiber laser cleaning.
-Interested to hear more about what our range of fiber lasers could do you for?
+Are you interested to hear more about what our range of lasers could do you for?
 Get in touch or contact us on +44(0)1489 779 696, or by email at firstname.lastname@example.org and one of our team will be on hand to help.